google/agi/troubleshooting.md

 permalink: /docs/troubleshooting
 ---

-Please ensure that your setup meets all of the [requirements](../requirements).
+Please ensure that your setup meets all of the [requirements](requirements).

+## GPU activity is missing from my OpenGL ES trace

+Only GPU counters are supported if tracing an OpenGL ES application.
+GPU activity information for OpenGL ES applications is currently under development.

 ## Profiling on Android does not work